Overview of Award | Application Process | Recipients

 Mike had a very multidisciplinary career, combining his many skills as an entrepreneur, prolific scientific researcher and dedicated mentor.
 Unlike many academic scientists, reliant primarily on grant funding, Mike capitalized on his love for microscopy, business acumen, and creativity, and started imaging everyday objects, such as computer chips and cocktails, creating a commercial collection of ties and scarves to fund the beginnings of his lab.
 Following this, he developed a series of pioneering educational websites for aspiring young microscopists, providing an introduction to optical microscopy techniques and novel technologies (https://micro.magnet.fsu.edu/micro/about.html).
 This was later turned into a textbook on microscopy techniques “Fundamentals of Light Microscopy and Electronic Imaging”.
 As an early advocate for collaboration between academia and industry, his skills in scientific communication and imaging led to long-term partnerships with many of the top microscope companies in the world, including ZEISS, Olympus and Nikon.
 As a scientist, Mike was passionate about the research potential of fluorescent proteins and their development and optimization.
 This enthusiasm fostered hundreds of collaborations with researchers around the world, resulting in over 600 scientific publications.
 His research focus into the use of fluorescent proteins to understand cellular organization and behavior led to the creation of thousands of fluorescently labeled cellular components.
 An invaluable resource to scientific researchers, this library was later donated to several academic institutions and the non-profit resource Addgene, where over 39,000 constructs have been used by scientists all around the world.
 However, Mike’s greatest passion was always the education of the next generation of young researchers.
 As a mentor, he trained over 500 young scientists across multiple areas, including scientific research, microscope development and website and graphic design.

 The BioImaging North America (BINA) Michael W. Davidson Memorial Award is designed to support members who embody the mission and core values of BINA by demonstrating commitment, shared values and the potential for BINA leadership.
-Community contributions and engagement, in any of the areas of Inclusion, Education, Mentorship, Standardization, and/or Advocacy, are the basis for this award.
+Community contributions, in any of the areas of Engagement, Education, Mentorship, and Standardization are the basis for this award.

 Michael W. Davidson Memorial Award benefits include: